AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 Format: `new-homework [name/STUDENT_NAME]... [homework/HOMEWORK_NAME] [deadline/DEADLINE]`

 * The `STUDENT_NAME` must be an existing student of the tutor.
+* You can enter multiple `name/` prefixes to assign the same homework to multiple students.
 * The `DEADLINE` must be in the format given in the support date and time formats' appendix.
 * The `DEADLINE` must be in the future.

 Examples:
 * `new-homework name/John homework/listening comprehension ex1 deadline/2023-05-30 2359` adds the assignment `listening comprehension ex1` to the student named `John.
-The deadline is 02 Dec 2023 at 23:25.
+The deadline is 30 May 2023 at 23:59.
 * `new-homework name/Donald homework/english essay deadline/2023-05-14 2359` adds the assignment `English Essay` to the student named `Donald`.
 The deadline is 14 May 2023 at 23:59.
-* `new-homework name/Kai Ze name/Muhammad homework/math ex1 deadline/2023-05-23 2359` adds the assignment `math ex1` to the student named `Kai Ze` and `Muhammad`.
+* `new-homework name/Kai Ze name/Muhammad homework/math ex1 deadline/2023-05-23 2359` adds the assignment `math ex1` to the students named `Kai Ze` and `Muhammad`.
 The deadline is 23 May 2023 at 23:59.

 ![New Homework](images/new-homework.jpg)

-:bulb: **Tip:** You can use the `view-homework` command to view the list of homework the student currently has.
+:bulb: **Tip:** You can use the `view-homework` command or click on the `Homework` button next to their name to view the list of homework the student currently has.

 :bulb: **Tip:** You can view the supported date and time formats [here](#supported-date-time-formats).